zhutoutoutousan/A-study-note-as-a-beginner/neural-level-adjustment.md

 - You should link those trainings to specific academic or engineering performance, and monitor the before-after results to see whether the game you designed works or not a

+# Random observation
+- If you read stuffs, and you create a picture attached to it, you will consume more energy but obtain more agility.

 # Current structure for intelligence training
 - Require more academic reading for human intelligence for structural improvement